msampaio/choros-contour/README.md

 # Use

-You must be in `choros` virtualenv environment.
-Inside it, run ipython
+You must be always in `choros` virtualenv environment to use `umazero` package.

+## Save data from `choros-corpus` directory:

+In prompt:

+    $ make save_pickle

+## Run ipython interpreter and import `umazero` package:

+In prompt, run ipython:

     $ ipython